 Nancy Appel Boothby - With a B.A. from Beloit College, Nancy and her husband served in the Peace Corps in Ethiopia, and then spent two years in Alternative C.O.
 Service in Colorado.
 Afterwards they joined in the "Back to the Land Movement" of the early 70s, settling in Sedgwick ME.
 Teaching first on Deer Isle, they landed at Moorestown Friends School in New Jersey where Nancy taught preK/K and then 1st-2nd grade.
 After 17 years at MFS, Nancy moved on to Princeton Friends School to co-teach the multiage 1st-2nd grade, and after 3 years, finally returned to Maine to teach in the public schools of Mt.
 Desert and the Midcoast for 5 years.
-Nancy and her husband continue to farm for three seasons, which affords Nancy time to volunteer at FSP where she is "having fun soaking in the rigorous and loving learning environment of a fine Quaker School."
+Nancy and her husband continue to farm for three seasons, which affords Nancy time to volunteer in classrooms at FSP where she is "having fun soaking in the rigorous and loving learning environment of a fine Quaker School."

 Stephen Gefvert - Former Quaker school parent and retired physician, Cumberland, ME